 Typically, a single module will require about 8 hours per week.
 This normally consists of between two to four hours contact time with staff in lectures, practical sessions or tutorials and the rest in private study, reading around the subject or preparing assignments.

-There will be the opportunity to progress to a two year, part time BSc (Hons) Chemistry degree delivered at the College upon successful completion of the Foundation Degree.
-After completing this course, there is opportunity to transfer directly to year 3 of BSc (Hons) Chemistry at UCLan.
+There will be the opportunity to progress to a two year, part time BSc (Hons) Chemistry Degree delivered at the College upon successful completion of the Foundation Degree.
+After completing this course, there is an opportunity to transfer directly to year 3 of BSc (Hons) Chemistry at UCLan.

 Explore potential careers via Career Match — it provides current local data on wages and employment prospects.